 In the Clinical Skills Center have the patient sit in a chair near the sphygmomanometer for taking pulses and blood pressure so that the patient may have their feet flat on the floor.
-If this exam was a telemedicine visit, instruct patient on best way to measure prior to taking own blood pressure

-3. Palpate radial pulses.
-Palpate both radial pulses simultaneously, noting rhythm, character, and amplitude of pulses.
+- 3. Palpate radial pulses.
+Palpate both radial pulses simultaneously, noting rhythm, character, and amplitude of pulses. - 4.
+Check blood pressure in both arms.
+Use both palpatory method (to avoid being misled by an auscultatory gap). - 5.
+Check blood pressure in both arms.